mikey242/iseardmedia-website/README.md

 ## Customizing

-You can start editing this template by modifying the files in the `/src` folder.
+You can start editing this website by modifying the files in the `/src` folder.
 The site will auto-update as you edit these files.

 ## Learn more

-To learn more about the technologies used in this site template, see the following resources:
+To learn more about the technologies used on our website, see the following resources:

 - [Tailwind CSS](https://tailwindcss.com/docs) - Tailwind CSS documentation
 - [Next.js](https://nextjs.org/docs) - Next.js documentation